LukyTheFatGUYYY/Squatch/README.md

 * also make sure the jointocreate.js, giveaway.js and topic.js are working as best as possible in /toworkon/

-* make sure the give-role command is restricted to the users's role - so they cant give themselfs a higher role

 # Issues
 If you found any issues that are related to the bot, then you can create an [issue](https://github.com/MrXez/Squatch/issues)